An EFT origin of Secluded Dark Matter

 Furthermore, ensuring the smallness of the portal coupling that facilitates the initial non-thermal production/population of the DS is crucial to keeping the DS secluded.
 The structure of the proposed model allows for the decay of $\xi$ into SM leptons at a later stage, via the same portal coupling, which might jeopardize the successful predictions of the Big Bang Nucleosynthesis (BBN).
 Both these considerations impose strong constraints on the VS\,-\,DS portal coupling.
 We duly consider these issues while looking for the viable region of the model parameter space that yields the correct DM relic abundance.
 Further, the annihilation processes of the DM into a pair of mediator particles may give rise to a $\gamma$-ray spectrum which could be probed by the Fermi-LAT~\cite{Hooper:2010mq, Fermi-LAT:2012edv, Fermi-LAT:2015sau} telescope.

 The paper is organized as follows.
 In section~\ref{Model} we briefly describe the model under consideration and write down the relevant effective operators.
 Section~\ref{sec:Boltzmann_equation} and \ref{sec:study_of_BE} are devoted to a detailed analysis of the Boltzmann equations and discussions of our numerical results by complying with the theoretical requirements that the VS and the DS have to be out of mutual thermal equilibrium and that the involved couplings should remain perturbative.
 We also discuss constraints from the BBN and shed light on the prospects of indirect detection of the DM in $\gamma$-ray searches.
+We have further discussed that the constraint from LFUV on the mass of charged Higgs bosons would set a maximum value of the effective scale of our theory.
 The summary and conclusions are presented in section~\ref{summary}.